Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 They’re not included as part of a pack’s base weight, so why should you give much thought to carrying water and food?
 They are heavy, and they come with you on every trip.
 That’s why.

 Instead, look for a plastic Nalgene, or even better, a collapsible water bottle, like these Platypus ones, which weigh only 1 oz!
-One of my favorite features about collapsibles, of which I own several, is the fact that they shrink as you consume water.
+One of our favorite features about collapsibles is the fact that they shrink as you consume water.
 Dead space, like the empty portion of a water bottle, can be a killer to having a streamlined pack.

 Pro Tip: Water Receptacles

 Don’t be a noob!
-Place your bottle securely in the top of your pack, within a mesh pocket, or via compression straps, that prevent this unnecessary swinging.
+Place your bottle securely in the top of your pack, within a mesh pocket, or via compression straps, to prevent this unnecessary swinging.

 Learning to pack food to bring backpacking, while maintaining an ultralight mindset, is one of those skills that just takes experience.
 Here are some things to keep in mind when choosing your backpacking food:

 - Prepackaged, freeze-dried meals can be convenient, but they are expensive, and often contain excess material packaging.
 More experienced backpackers usually opt to not use them, or if they do, repackage them into lighter, sealable bags.

-- Search for high-calorically dense foods with healthy fats, such as nuts, bars, cheeses, and yes, CHOCOLATE!
+- Search for calorie-dense foods with healthy fats, such as nuts, bars, cheeses, and yes, luxury items like CHOCOLATE!

 - Avoid any jars or large items that don’t offer much nutritionally.
 Apples, for example, are heavy, large, contain mostly moisture, and offer very few calories, which are needed on the trail.
 Great for a snack at home, but rather useless for lightweight backpacking.